-Dapper Guests Deserve a Bow Tie
+Build a Bow Tie Bar

 Does your groom have a thing for bowties?
 Create a bow tie bar during cocktail hour where guests can swap their ties for one.
 This bride’s mom spent months sewing bowties for every male guest at the wedding.

-Give Your Pet an Entrance to Remember
+Give Your Pet a Grand Entrance

 Including your pet on your wedding day?
 We can’t think of anything sweeter.
 Instead of throwing a tie or bow on them, give them their own flower crown or wreath to match your décor—florals for the girls and greenery for the boys.